Thomas M. Bennett: Illinois House of Representatives

 On January 28, 2020, Governor J.B.
 Prizker appointed Bennett to serve as a member of the Guardianship and Advocacy Commission for a term ending June 30, 2022.
 He was not confirmed during the 101st General Assembly and his appointment was carried over to the 102nd General Assembly for consideration.

 Illinois Senate

 After the resignation of Jason Barickman, Bennett was appointed to succeed Barickman as Senator from the 53rd district for the 103rd General Assembly.
+Bennett did not run for reelection in the 2024 general election.